On the generating series of the degree sequence: Introduction

 is transcendental over $\mathbb F_p(z)$.

 \item Otherwise, $\Delta_{1,\varphi,D}$ is a rational function. \end{enumerate} \end{customtheorem}

-The proof of the dichotomy in Theorem \ref{dichotomy of the generating power series for toric surfaces} relies on \cite[Th\'eor\`eme principal]{Favre-2003} (see also \cite[Theorem C']{Jonsson-Wulcan-2010}), which provides a necessary and sufficient condition for the existence of algebraically stable models for monomial self-maps of toric surfaces.
-Moreover, the transcendence of the reductions modulo $p$ of the generating series answers a question posed by Bell (see \cite{Bell-talk-NTWS}).
+The proof of the dichotomy in Theorem~\ref{dichotomy of the generating power series for toric surfaces} relies on~\cite[Th\'eor\`eme~principal]{Favre-2003} (see also~\cite[Theorem~C']{Jonsson-Wulcan-2011}), which provides a necessary and sufficient condition for the existence of algebraically stable models for monomial self-maps of toric surfaces.
+Moreover, the transcendence of the reductions modulo $p$ of the generating series answers a question posed by Bell (see~\cite{Bell-talk-NTWS}).
 Our argument in this direction relies on Christol's theorem from automata theory.

 \begin{remark} We stress that the study of reductions modulo $p$ of power series in $\mathbb Z[[x]]$ is an active topic, another way to measure the complexity of the coefficient sequence.
 When such a power series is algebraic, all its reductions modulo $p$ are necessarily algebraic.
 The converse, however, is false: there exist transcendental power series whose reductions are algebraic for every prime $p$.
-In particular, this intriguing phenomenon occurs for important families of holonomic power series arising from geometry (such as diagonals of algebraic power series \cite{Deligne-1984} and some hypergeometric series \cite{Vargas-Montoya-2021}).
-It has proved useful in questions of functional transcendence and has also led to challenging open problems (see, for instance, \cite{Adamczewski-Bell-2013,Adamczewski-Bell-Delaygue-2019,Adamczewski-Bostan-Caruso-2023,Caruso-Furnsinn-Vargas-Montoya-2025}). \end{remark}
+In particular, this intriguing phenomenon occurs for important families of holonomic power series arising from geometry (such as diagonals of algebraic power series~\cite{Deligne-1984} and some hypergeometric series~\cite{Vargas-Montoya-2021}).
+It has proved useful in questions of functional transcendence and has also led to challenging open problems (see, for instance,~\cite{Adamczewski-Bell-2013,Adamczewski-Bell-Delaygue-2019,Adamczewski-Bostan-Caruso-2023,Caruso-Furnsinn-Vargas-Montoya-2025}). \end{remark}

-\begin{remark} Note that by Remark \ref{Artin-Mazur style zeta function}, the same dichotomy holds for the Artin-Mazur zeta function $\zeta_{1,\varphi,D}(z)$ in the toric surface case.
-Similar results have been proved using the P\'olya–Carlson theorem for other kinds of Artin-Mazur zeta functions, see \cite[Corollary 10.4]{Milnor-Thurston-1988} and \cite[Theorem 4.2]{Nguyen-Bell-Gunn-Saunders-2023} for examples.
+\begin{remark} Note that by Remark~\ref{Artin--Mazur style zeta function}, the same dichotomy holds for the Artin--Mazur zeta function $\zeta_{1,\varphi,D}(z)$ in the toric surface case.
+Similar results have been proved using the P\'olya--Carlson theorem for other kinds of Artin--Mazur zeta functions, see~\cite[Corollary~10.4]{Milnor-Thurston-1988} and~\cite[Theorem~4.2]{Nguyen-Bell-Gunn-Saunders-2023} for examples.
 However, the latter papers put conditions on the coefficients of the series that are not satisfied in our case. \end{remark}